pingles/r-in-action/ch2/NOTES.md

 * Ordinal.
 Imply order but not amount.
 Poor < Improved < Excellent.
 * Continuous.
 A value in some range, both order and amount are specified.

+Both Nominal and Ordinal can be considered categorical variables.
+In R these are known as factors.

+### Nominal Factor

+The below turns diabetes into a nominal factor.

+    > diabetes <- factor(diabetes)
+    > diabetes
+    [1] Type1 Type2 Type1
+    Levels: Type1 Type2

+### Ordinal Factor

+The below turns status into an ordinal factor

+    > status <- factor(status, order=TRUE,
+                     levels=c("Poor", "Improved", "Excellent"))
+    > status
+    [1] Poor      Improved  Excellent
+    Levels: Excellent < Improved < Poor